lloydbond/cracker/README.md

 # cracker
-A rusty ui for explorer and starting tasks.
+A rusty ui for exploring ajanifestjanifestnd starting tasks.